Flying with a Bike on Alaska Airlines (Updated May 2024)

 The Bottom Line on Taking Your Bike on Alaska Airlines:

 Our team of highly specialized bicycle travel scientists gives Alaska Airlines a Bicycle Flight Grade (BFG) of A+.
 Checked bag fees are better than some other low-cost airlines.
 A carry-on bag is included, which is helpful.
-The size and weight requirements applicable to standard luggage are waived for bicycles, and there is no additional bike fee.
-Alaska airlines doesn't have a reputation for luxury service, but their policy toward bicycles is so reasonable - I might be so bold as to say generous - that they have earned one of the top marks in the class.
+The size or weight requirements applicable to standard luggage are waived for bicycles, and there is no additional bike fee.
+Alaska Airlines doesn't have a reputation for luxury service, but their policy toward bicycles is so reasonable - I might be so bold as to say generous - that they have earned one of the top marks in the class.

 Alaska Airlines Baggage and Bicycle Policies at a Glance:

 Please note that this information is subject to change and may not reflect the most recent information available on Alaska's website.
-(Updated 11/1/22)
+(Updated May 2024)

 Specifications